 Our operating subsidiaries face competitive pressures within markets in which they operate.
 We manage our subsidiaries with the objective of growing their value over time by, among other means, investing in and strengthening our subsidiaries' competitive advantages.
 Many factors, including availability of financial resources, supply chain capabilities and local market changes, may limit our ability to strengthen our subsidiaries' competitive advantages.
 In addition, competitors may be significantly larger than our subsidiaries are and may have greater financial resources and operational capabilities.
 Accordingly, our subsidiaries may require significant additional resources, which may not be available to them through internally generated cash flows.
 With respect to our Automotive segment, we have invested significant resources in various initiatives to remain competitive and stimulate growth.
+Despite these efforts, in January 2023, Auto Plus filed the Chapter 11 Cases in Bankruptcy Court.
+In the course of the Chapter 11 cases, Auto Plus will seek to sell substantially all of its assets pursuant to Section 363 of the Bankruptcy Code, with the proceeds of such sale used to satisfy obligations to its creditors, and to settle or discharge all of its obligations, in each case subject to approval by the Bankruptcy Court, which will have a negative impact on the results of operations and balance sheet of our Automotive segment.
 In addition, we will continue to consider strategic alternatives in our automotive aftermarket parts business to maximize value.
 If we are unable to implement these initiatives efficiently and effectively, or if these initiatives are unsuccessful, our consolidated financial condition, results of operations and cash flows could be adversely affected.